 The College encourages faculty members to attend and to participate in meetings of professional societies, including meetings that may strengthen interdisciplinary connections in teaching or research.
 To the extent that resources permit, the College will provide funding for faculty members to travel to professional meetings.
-Requests for travel funding must be submitted in advance to the Dean of the Faculty with the Department Head's/Program Chair's endorsement.
-[Rev. 2001, 2008, 2010, 2014, 2019, 2020]
+Requests for travel funding must be submitted to the Associate Provost through the electronic Travel Planning Form by the first Friday in September for conference travel planned to take place in the same academic year.
+The requests should be listed in priority order.
+[Rev. 2001, 2008, 2010, 2014, 2019, 2020, 2023]

-6.3.1 Because adequate funding may not always be available to finance all desirable faculty travel, faculty members must indicate the priority they assign to each planned trip.
-A first-priority trip will be funded for all faculty who apply, before any second-priority trips are considered.
-The following guidelines will be used in determining faculty travel support:
+- 6.3.1 Because adequate funding may not always be available to finance all desirable faculty travel, faculty members must indicate the priority they assign to each planned trip.
+A first-priority trip will be funded for all faculty who apply, before any second-priority and third-priority trips are considered.
+The following guidelines will be used in determining faculty travel support: - a.
+Tenure-line faculty members, full-time lecturers, and visiting assistant professors are eligible to apply for first-priority conference travel support.
+First-priority conference travel will be allotted a maximum of \$2,500 to be used for transportation, housing, food, and registration costs.
+For international travel (except Canada), travel to Hawaii, and in extraordinary circumstances, faculty may request that funds from the second-priority trip be used to offset costs for first-priority travel.
+[Rev. 2000, 2007, 2014, 2023] - b.

-a.
-First-priority trips will be funded for full registration (up to a maximum of \$600) plus a maximum of \$900 for other travel expenses for domestic trips or \$1,300 for trips involving travel outside the United States and Canada. $\circle{Rev.}\circle{2000,}\circle{2007,}\circle{2014}\circle{2014}$

-- b.
 Faculty members will be supported up to \$1,000 per year to fund trips other than first-priority trips.
 This sum may be divided among several trips in which the faculty member participates by reading papers, chairing sessions, serving as a discussant, or making some other significant contribution.
 Beyond this \$1,000 limit for non-first-priority trips, junior faculty members may apply for one additional conference trip in which they plan to participate in a significant way.
 These will be approved when funds are available.
 Up to \$500 of a faculty member's annual travel support may be applied to a meeting for professional development purposes without direct participation by the faculty member.
 The College will support at most one professional development trip per year per faculty member.
-[Rev. 2006, 2007, 2009] - c.
-Travel expenses eligible for support include: conference registration fees, round trip transportation, hotel, meals, and local travel.
-Expenses up to the limits described above will be reimbursed in accordance with the College's Travel Reimbursement Policy.
-[Rev. 1999, 2001, 2002, 2004, 2006, 2007, 2013] - d.
-Limited, additional support to defray extraordinary travel expenses may be available.
-Requests for such support need to be submitted to the Dean along with the travel planning form.
-[Added 2014]
+[Rev. 2006, 2007, 2009, 2023]